 Why have a detailed focus on finances when community is supposed to be all about sharing freely and getting away from the self-centeredness of mainstream culture?
 It turns out that sharing can get complicated pretty quickly when people start to feel entitled based on reciprocity norms or what they thought was promised.
 This is one of the main topics that splits up forming-phase communities.
 In fact, in social research, it’s also reliably in the top two reasons why people divorce.
 If we can do a better job at creating realistic expectations up front and sticking to commitments to what we have decided is fair, we have a better chance of making it last.

-This template covers topics that are prominent in the forming phase: financial risk tolerance, sharing rented space, visiting fees, required disclosures, application fees, joining fees, expected regular financial contributions, and recouping investments if leaving.
-These topics might be hammered out in more detail later, and formalized in legal documents, but at this phase they might be best seen as working documents subject to revision.
+This document covers topics that are prominent in the forming phase: financial risk tolerance, sharing rented space, visiting fees, required disclosures, application fees, joining fees, expected regular financial contributions, and recouping investments if leaving.
+These topics might be hammered out in more detail later, and formalized in legal documents.
+Yet at this phase they might be best seen as working documents subject to revision.
 These can help you refine details before you make formal contracts.
 These can also help you recognize who you can trust to keep agreements.

-If you are trying out income sharing, you might find these googlesheets budget form and budgeting protocol useful.
+If you are trying out income sharing, you might find these useful:

-Here’s our template for helping you write up your group’s agreements, to get you thru the forming phase :
+Here are our guidelines for helping you write up your group’s agreements, to get you thru the forming phase:

 Benefits and Accountability for Work Contributions

 It is important to ensure that your agreements about benefits and accountability for work contributions are written.
 Record your time volunteering.
 You might even take a photo of your finished work each time, even if it is only for your own recollection.
 If there comes a time that someone who hasn’t noticed your work begins to question your contributions, you’ll have something to show.
 Unfortunately, psychologists have noted that people tend to have a bias to overestimate their own contributions and underestimate the contribution of others.
 A bit of record keeping can help you counter that bias.
-The following sections are intended as a template, to help you create a first draft of a written agreement.
-These agreements should eventually be included in your legal contracts.
+The guidelines linked below are intended to help you create a first draft of a written agreement.
+These agreements should eventually be included in your legal contracts if there will be money or property exchanged that would cause a hardship if lost.
+This isn’t to promote legalistic relationships.
+It’s to make sure everyone is really on the same page.
+Please see the Contracts page for more counsel about making long-standing agreements.

 Regular Work Assignments